• Skip to main content

 Easy, Old-Fashioned Frozen Fruit Salad is bursting with flavor and chock full of fresh or frozen pineapple and cherries, and roasted pecans.
 A creamy, dreamy mixture of lemon yogurt, frozen whipped topping, and lemon zest surrounds the fruit and makes it the ultimate, make-ahead fruit salad.

-This tasty frozen fruit salad can also be served as a dessert and is perfect for serving at showers, ladies’ luncheons, and holiday brunches.
-It would also be excellent to serve at a Mother’s Day or Easter brunch or luncheon.
+Like my tasty Grape Salad, this tasty frozen fruit salad can also be served as a dessert and is perfect for serving at showers, ladies’ luncheons, and holiday brunches.

 A square of frozen fruit salad on a plate.